Geniusyingmanji/Geniusyingmanji.github.io/_pages/about.md

 - *2024.09 - 2027.06(expected)*, Shanghai Jiao Tong University.
 - *2020.09 - 2024.06*, Fujian Normal University.

+# ⚙️ Projects
+[CSBasicKnowledge](https://github.com/CS-BAOYAN/CSBasicKnowledge)(contributor): This repo will record some knowledge about computer science, artificial intelligence and EE.
+It has already collected 500 more stars on GitHub.

 # 💬 Invited Talks
 - Sharing experience in recommended postgraduate students for exemption, Spring 2024.